dhanmoni/DCrypt/README.md

 # DCrypt

-A web3.0 application built using Solidity and hardhat on the backend, React.js on the frontend and deployed on the Ropsten testet
+A web3.0 application built using Solidity and hardhat on the backend, React.js on the frontend and deployed on the Ropsten testet .
+Using the application, any address can transfer crypto currency to any other address.
+Along with the amount, sender can also send a message with to the transaction.

 ## Image